Skip to content

 Is the hourly rate from this calculator the same as a contractor day rate?

 No. Contractor day rates are typically higher than the implied hourly equivalent of a salary because contractors do not receive paid leave, sick days, employer pension contributions, or health insurance.
-A common rule of thumb is to add 20-30 percent to the hourly equivalent when targeting a contractor day rate.
+A common heuristic is to add 20-30 percent to the hourly equivalent when targeting a contractor day rate.

 What if my actual hours differ from my contracted hours?